 As the central navigation point of your website, the menu lets site visitors search across your pages.
 It is one of the first places we look when we want to find organized information on any site that we visit.
 Therefore, it is of utmost importance that you carefully consider what to include in your menu.

 Moreover, your menu should reflect your site goals and should be aligned with the webpages.
 For example, if you are selling clothing, you might consider a menu that divides the items into categories.
 In this case having an About us section might be less relevant for the top of your page.
-Alternatively, if you are a nonprofit organization, then an About us page is crucial to understanding your institution.
+Alternatively, if you run a nonprofit website, then an About us page is crucial to understanding your institution.

 “Keep in mind that the menu is the map of your website.
 By adding the right pages to your menu, in the right order, it can be the heart of your website’s success.”